saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ### <a name="cdsview1"></a> Creation of CDS View with Customer Sales, Products, and Location

-In your Eclipse ABAP project create a new CDS view
+The first CDS view that needs to be created will include sales amounts by customer > location > product.
+In your Eclipse ABAP project create a new CDS view with the following information.

 ```
 Name = ZXSH_C_SALESORDERITEMFSZ
 Description = Public Consumption View, Z Copy Sales Order Item
 ```

 <img src="images/s4HpEsriDemoPics01.jpg">

+Copy the following code into the view editor.
+You can substitute the "SH" in ZXSH so that it matches your namespace.

 ```
 @AbapCatalog.sqlViewName: 'ZXSHCSLSORDITFSZ'